TimothyEarley/TimothyEarley.github.io/filter-dsl-context-receivers/filterDSL.md

 }
 ```

-and require it for the `eq` function, we can delegate back to the function from the first draft:
+and require it for the `eq` function.
+We can delegate back to the function from the first draft:

 ```kotlin
 context(Expressable<T>)